 Nutrition information: Consumers can visit the GREENIES website to see the full nutrition information for all the company’s products.
 They can also view feeding guidelines for products.

 Availability: Consumers can purchase GREENIES products at a wide variety of local and online retailers as well as in many veterinarians’ offices.
 A full list of retailers is available on the company’s website.

 American made: GREENIES manufactures some treats in the United States.
 Ingredients for the pill pockets are sourced from the United States and Canada.

-Greenies Company Profile
+Greenies Company Information